mattermost/docs/source/help/messaging/sending-messages.rst

 -  Click the **[...]** link next to a message that you have sent, then click **Edit**.

-Your System Administrator may disable the **Edit** feature or set a time limit before messages become uneditable.
+Your System Admin can disable the **Edit** feature or set a time limit before messages become uneditable.

 .. note::
   Message edits do not trigger new @mention notifications, desktop notifications, or notification sounds.